 Genetic Testing Can Help Predict the Risk of Alzheimer’s Disease

-“There are many different avenues that researchers are taking to try to discover anything that will modify the course of Alzheimer’s disease,” says Nicole Blanchard, Director of Operations at True North Clinical Research.
+“There are many different avenues that researchers are taking to try to discover anything that will modify the course of Alzheimer’s disease,” says Nicole Blanchard, Director of Operations at Centricity Research.
 “One area that is being explored involves a gene called the APOE gene.”

 Researchers have discovered a link between an increased risk of developing Alzheimer’s disease and a specific combination of genes.
 The Apolipoprotein E (APOE) gene exists in three different forms which are called e2, e3, and e4.
 Everyone has inherited two forms of this – one from each parent.